What Are Nootropics? – What You Need To Know

 Choline – Evidence suggests that choline can help improve memory and prevent memory loss making choline an essential ingredient in nootropic stacks that emphasize memory retention and improvement.
 Since this can have an effect of amplifying the potency of other nootropics, choline is a beneficial compound to look for in a well-rounded nootropic brain supplement.

 N-Acetyl L-Tyrosine – This amino acid is an essential component of cognitive performance, helping to support optimal brain function while reducing stress and improving the communication of your brain’s neural network.
 Another essential element of a potent nootropic cocktail.

 Phosphatidylserine – This particular compound is quite fascinating in that it is found in every cell of the human body.
 As a supplement phosphatidylserine easily crosses the blood-brain barrier and has many beneficial effects including boosting memory and cognition, slowing brain aging, restoring and rejuvenating brain cells and neurons, and is also linked to reducing stress and anxiety.
 Phosphatidylserine is another essential nootropic.

-NOT Huperzine A – Huperzine A has been used in treatments for neurodegenerative diseases.
-It inhibits your brain’s ability to break down choline.
-Its long-term side effects and dangers are unknown, thus it is not recommended.
+NOT Huperzine A – Huperzine A has been used in treatments for neurodegenerative diseases, but it inhibits your brain’s ability to break down choline and is not recommended.
+Its long-term side effects and dangers are unknown.
+Huperzine A is on the list of blacklisted nootropics.

 L-Glutamine – L-Glutamine is an essential neurotransmitter in the brain that’s vital to memory recall, focus, and concentration.
 Since many people have a deficiency of glutamine, this is another essential compound in a balanced nootropic stack.